marihanshehata/DRL-hyperparameter-analysis-commonroad-rl/README.md

 This repository contains the code and analysis for studying the effect of hyperparameters on Deep Reinforcement Learning (DRL) algorithms in autonomous driving scenarios.

-The experiments are conducted using the CommonRoad-RL framework and the highD dataset , with a focus on:
+The experiments are conducted using the **CommonRoad-RL** framework and the **highD dataset** , with a focus on:

 * PPO (Proximal Policy Optimization)
 * SAC (Soft Actor-Critic)

-Hyperparameter optimization is performed using Optuna, and results are analyzed to understand performance sensitivity across different configurations and random seeds.
+Hyperparameter optimization is performed using **Optuna**, and results are analyzed to understand performance sensitivity across different configurations and random seeds.

 ---